JabRef/GSoC/README.md

 When we start interacting with you during the application period, we have several ways to see if you are the right fit; see how you compare to our perfect student;

-- you have a GitHub profile with a history of commits, pull requests, and issues in our project, other projects, or personal projects,
 - you are patient to apply every suggestion during a pull request review,
 - you care about our project beyond the specific task you are working on; you care about changes to documentation, tests, releases, issues, etc,
 - your conversation with us is more than the topic you are working on, but flows naturally to any topic,